natalia342N/starting_with_ngscuda/_sources/musica_quickstart.md

-# Running DevCGSolver on Musica
+# NEW_Running DevCGSolver on Musica

 This page provides instructions for running the `DevCGSolver` CUDA graph benchmark on the Musica cluster.